-Supermarket driver's Coronation and wedding dilemma
+Supermarket driver's coronation and wedding dilemma

 "I obviously accepted straight away - but the panic set in as soon as I realised I was going to be out of the country," Mr Norris said.

-"But I had to be at both occasions - I couldn't miss this opportunity to be at the Coronation and I certainly couldn't miss my son's wedding," said the 55-year-old Asda driver, who used his delivery rounds to help people who were lonely and cut off in the pandemic.
+"But I had to be at both occasions - I couldn't miss this opportunity to be at the coronation and I certainly couldn't miss my son's wedding," said the 55-year-old Asda driver, who used his delivery rounds to help people who were lonely and cut off in the pandemic.

-With help from friends - and after imploring the travel company for some flexibility - he will travel out for preparations for his son's ceremony, come back for the Coronation, in London, and return to Greece for the wedding a few days later.
+With help from friends - and after imploring the travel company for some flexibility - he will travel out for preparations for his son's ceremony, come back for the coronation, in London, and return to Greece for the wedding a few days later.

 Mr Norris, who helped organise a 90th birthday party for one isolated customer, will be rubbing shoulders with royalty and world leaders at the 6 May coronation, in Westminster Abbey.

-Like the Duke of Sussex, he will be at the Coronation without his wife.
+Like the Duke of Sussex, he will be at the coronation without his wife.
 Although, Mr Norris's wife will be there for the wedding in Greece.

-Meanwhile, details have been emerging of the painstaking efforts to produce the Coronation invitations, including writing each of the guests' names.
+Meanwhile, details have been emerging of the painstaking efforts to produce the coronation invitations, including writing each of the guests' names.

 Calligrapher Jenny Collier, from the London Scribes company, says the craft skill of handwriting the invitations is "quite a meditative practice".